Simplicial isometric embeddings of indefinite metric polyhedra: Proof of Theorem

 \begin{definition}

 An embedding of $\X$ into $\R^N$ whose vertices are in $d$-general position is called a \emph{free embedding}.

 \end{definition}

 On a historical note, John Nash in \cite{Nash2} and M.L.
 Gromov with V.A.
-Rokhlin in \cite{Gromov1} study embeddings of manifolds where a more general inverse function theorem applies.
-Nash called these embeddings \emph{perturbable} because he was developing a generalization of the inverse function theorem with which he would perturb these embeddings to induce the metric change that he wanted.
+Rokhlin in \cite{Gromov1} study embeddings of manifolds where the Nash inverse function theorem applies.
+Nash called these embeddings \emph{perturbable} because these were exactly the maps whose images he could {\it perturb} to induce the metric change that he wanted.
 But later Gromov and Rokhlin called these embeddings \emph{free} because that more closely described the property that the embedding had to satisfy.
-And that property in the case of manifolds was that the collection of first and second order partial derivatives of the embedding function be linearly independent at every point, which is very similar to the property that is needed in the case of embeddings of polyhedra.
+And that property in the case of manifolds was that the collection of first and second order partial derivatives of the embedding function be linearly independent at every point, which is strikingly similar to the property that is needed above in the case of embeddings of polyhedra.
 So the same terminology as \cite{Gromov1} is used in order to be consistent.

 An easy observation is the following:

 \begin{lemma} Let $(\X, \T)$ be a compact $n$-dimensional polyhedron with vertex set $\V$ and let $ d = \text{max} \{ \text{deg}(v) | v \in \V \} $.
 Let $N \geq \text{max} \{d, 2n + 1 \}$ and endow $\ds{\text{Simp}(\X, \R^N)}$ with the canonical Lebesgue measure from $\R^{N|\V|}$.
 Then the collection of maps which are \textbf{not} free embeddings has measure 0.
 Thus, $d\v|_{f}$ is surjective for almost all $f$ in $\ds{\text{Simp}(\X, \R^N)}$.